userfront/guide/all/guide/toolkit/automatic-logout-button-react.md

 If the user is not logged in, the logout button will show in a disabled state.

-You are not required to show a disabled button when the user is not logged in; usually the logout button is only shown on pages where the user must be logged in.
+You are not required to show the button when the user is not logged in; usually the logout button is only shown on pages where the user must be logged in.

 Whenever the user is logged in, the logout button will be clickable.